Frequently Asked Questions (FAQ)

 A parent participation levy which can be earned back by helping out at our weekly competitions (paid once per family)

-A trophy at season end, provided that certain eligibility requirements have been met and the athlete competes at our centre championships at the end of the season
+A trophy at season end, provided that certain eligibility requirements have been met

 All weekly competition fees